agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 **Dedicated Tenancy in Kafka** involves a seperate Kafka Deployment of Kafka for each product team, in this case Kafka  assumes to be scoped at two levels, a Kafka instance per Product Team for supporting **intra Product integrations** and an enterprise Kafka instance for **cross product integrations**.

+This discussion is focus on using a Single Kafka for all of the  **intra product integrations** with a given enterprise.

-Moving to Dedicated does not eliminate need for Enterprise Kafka, however, it would limit the workload on an enterprise Kafka instance.
+**Please note** - moving to Dedicated does not eliminate need for Enterprise Kafka, however, it would limit the workload on an enterprise Kafka instance.
 Depending on the use case, respective applications (aka Micro Services) would need to consum or publish respectively.

-#### Supporting Features for Multitenancy
+### Supporting Features for Multitenancy in Kafka
 1. **Topic Segregation**: Organizes messages into topics for different teams or applications.
 2. **Access Control Lists (ACLs)**: Controls access to specific topics.
 3. **Quotas**: Sets limits on resource usage for clients or users.